Administrative Fellowship Program

 Preceptor Relationships

-Administrative Fellows have the unique opportunity to engage with several executive leaders from both individual hospital entities and the system level.
-As a way of furthering these conversations and mentoring relationships, Fellows are able to select preceptors based on their areas of interest and preferred work environment.
-Preceptors are chosen for the Fellowship Program based on their demonstrated commitment to the Fellowship and serve as the Fellow's mentor and offer professional guidance each year of the program.
+Administrative Fellows have the unique opportunity to engage with several senior leaders across the enterprise.
+As a way of furthering these conversations and mentoring relationships, Fellows are assigned preceptors based on their tracks and rotations.
+Preceptors are chosen for the Fellowship Program based on their demonstrated commitment to the Fellowship and provide career development guidance.

 Program Components